a mechanic preparing to replace a car engine

 Vehicle make and model

-The type of engine you’ll need for replacement depends on the make and model of the vehicle.
-High-performance models such as the Land Rover Range Rover and Infiniti Q50 have more expensive engines than others because they typically have turbocharger technology.
+The type of engine you’ll need for replacement depends on the vehicle’s make and model.
+High-performance models such as the Land Rover Range Rover and Infiniti Q50 have more expensive engines than others because they typically feature turbocharging

-Engine prices can also change depending on the age of the vehicle and the type of parts used.
+Engine prices can also vary depending on the vehicle’s age and the type of parts used.
 Older models like the Volkswagen Passat are more costly, as their original equipment manufacturer (OEM) engine parts are rare and difficult to find.

 Although aftermarket parts produced by third parties are more affordable, some might have many compatibility issues, burdening car owners with additional repairs and costs.